grafana/tempo/docs/sources/tempo/traceql/_index.md

 - `{condA} || {condB}`

-For example, to find a trace that went through two specific regions:
+For example, to find a trace that went through two specific `cloud.region`:

 ```
-{ resource.region = "eu-west-0" } && { resource.region = "eu-west-1" }
+{ resource.cloud.region = "us-east-1" } && { resource.cloud.region = "us-west-1" }
 ```

 Note the difference between the previous example and this one:

 ```
-{ resource.region = "eu-west-0" && resource.region = "eu-west-1" }
+{ resource.cloud.region = "us-east-1" && resource.cloud.region = "us-west-1" }
 ```

-The second expression returns no traces because it's impossible for a single span to have a `resource.region` attribute that is set to both region values at the same time.
+The second expression returns no traces because it's impossible for a single span to have a `resource.cloud.region` attribute that is set to both region values at the same time.

 ## Aggregators